tomeichlersmith/denv/docs/src/manual.md

   **denv_mounts** a space separated list of extra mounts to mount into denv when running

-There are additional "super user" options which can offer more fine-tuned control over denv.

-  **denv_runner** (optional) define which runner to use, will be deduced by denv if not provided

 ## skel-init

 This is an empty file that, if it exists, signals to the entrypoint executable that the files from /etc/skel have